Ovarian cancer: Environmental factors

-Industrialized nations, with the exception of Japan, have high rates of epithelial ovarian cancer, which may be due to diet in those countries.
+Industrialized nations, except Japan, have high rates of epithelial ovarian cancer, which may be due to diet in those countries.
 White women are at a 30–40% higher risk for ovarian cancer when compared to Black women and Hispanic women, likely due to socioeconomic factors; white women tend to have fewer children and different rates of gynecologic surgeries that affect risk for ovarian cancer.

 Tentative evidence suggests that talc, pesticides, and herbicides increase the risk of ovarian cancer.
 The American Cancer Society notes that as of now, no study has been able to accurately link any single chemical in the environment, or in the human diet, directly to mutations that cause ovarian cancer.

 Other

 Other factors that have been investigated, such as smoking, low levels of vitamin D in the blood, presence of inclusion ovarian cysts, and infection with human papilloma virus (the cause of some cases of cervical cancer), have been disproven as risk factors for ovarian cancer.
 The carcinogenicity of perineal talc is controversial, because it can act as an irritant if it travels through the reproductive tract to the ovaries.
 Case-control studies have shown that use of perineal talc does increase the risk of ovarian cancer, but using talc more often does not create a greater risk.
 Use of talc elsewhere on the body is unrelated to ovarian cancer.
 Sitting regularly for prolonged periods is associated with higher mortality from epithelial ovarian cancer.
 The risk is not negated by regular exercise, though it is lowered.

 Increased age (up to the 70s) is a risk factor for epithelial ovarian cancer because more mutations in cells can accumulate and eventually cause cancer.
 Those over 80 are at slightly lower risk.

 Smoking tobacco is associated with a higher risk of mucinous ovarian cancer; after smoking cessation, the risk eventually returns to normal.
 Higher levels of C-reactive protein are associated with a higher risk of developing ovarian cancer.